 The other disadvantage is the high cost.
 Majority of the grills start at $100 to upwards of $1000+.
 It becomes relatively pricey when compared to the other grill types in the market.
 The good news is, with proper maintenance practices, gas grills can last a while providing value.

+You can find the best gas grills under $500 here.
 Under gas grills, you’ll find other categories such as propane and natural gas grills.

 2. Charcoal grills

 Charcoal grills are another popular type.
 They utilize charcoal or charcoal briquettes as a source of fuel.
 The coals are set on fire and the heated coals cook food placed on the grill.

 The best charcoal grills require a bit more preparation since you need to set the charcoal, light the coals for fire and manage it to suitable temperature to cook.
 However, the prep time is worth it since the results are usually tasty food full of flavor.

 The disadvantage of charcoal grills is the preparation time which is an average of 45 minutes to an hour.
 Moreover, maintaining the temperature can be challenging especially in cold and windy conditions.
 Secondly, it requires a lot more cleaning since you need to dispose the ashes and clear any other remnants left from grilling.
 Another disadvantage is the need to purchase charcoal which most times is expensive when compared to paying for gas.

 These grills get power from electricity, normally a power source providing 120 or 220 volts.
 Electric grills are fitted with grill plates that heat up and in turn cook the meat.
 Since these grill types utilize electricity and don’t smoke, they are suitable for both indoor and outdoor use.

 Take note, there are various electric grill varieties, confirm whether it smokes before using it indoors to avoid damage from smoke.